-In this paper, we develop a multi-scale search and target-locating algorithm for a type of mine countermeasure problem in which a number of independent agents are given the task of determining the precise location of targets within a domain.
+In this paper, we develop a multiscale search and target-locating algorithm for a type of mine countermeasure problem in which a number of independent agents are given the task of determining the precise location of targets within a domain.
 The algorithm is designed to handle problems where the scale of the target sensing radius is much smaller than the domain size.
 The focus of this work is to identify optimality of the algorithm as a function of the swarm size, the number of agents per group and the distribution of resources into different groups.

-We assume a simply-connected domain, and use

-noisy sensors that detect a scalar quantity emitted by each target, but only when an agent is within a fixed distance r_s from a target.
-We control the motion of the agents with a model that makes the individuals form distinct swarms, and present filtering techniques that allow for locating targets despite noisy data.
+We assume a connected domain with no holes, and use noisy sensors that detect a scalar quantity emitted by each target, but only when the agent is within a fixed distance r_s from a target.
+We control the motion of the agents through a model that makes the individuals form distinct swarms, and present filtering techniques that allow for locating targets despite noisy data.
 The inspiration for this approach comes in part from biology, as in the example of birds forming flocks when flying and searching for food (Travis, 2007).

-Next, we analytically derive some of the system's main scaling properties, such as the relationship between swarm size, distance between agents and target sensing radius, and compare with the experimentally recorded data.
-We conclude that our analytical approach matches well the data from the simulations.
+Next, we analytically derive some of the system's main scaling properties, such as the relationship between the swarm size, the distance between agents and the target sensing radius, and compare to the experimentally recorded data.
+We conclude that our analytical approach closely matches the data from the simulations.